Bongo-George/Medical-ChatBot-Using-Llama2/README.md

 # End-to-end-Medical-Chatbot-using-Llama2
-It ia a cutting-edge AI-powered platform designed to enhance healthcare communication by providing accurate and timely information to both providers and patients.
+It is a cutting-edge AI-powered platform designed to enhance healthcare communication by providing accurate and timely information to both providers and patients.
 The model was custom-trained on a large and diverse dataset of medical conversations to ensure accurate, informative, and contextually relevant responses.
 It contributed to the development of a robust, scalable, and maintainable AI solution with a strong focus on data privacy and security.